exnx/footprints/README.md

 optional
 output_dir:  output path, otherwise, will go to same parent dir of (color) img frames

-description:  this will take the color frames and apply the masks on top, to created masked images.
+description:  Note, you need to first run the detection to create the masks before this step.
+Then this will take the color frames and apply the masks on top, to created masked images.

+windows example:
+python apply_mask_on_rgb.py --img_dir C:\Users\GuibasLab\Desktop\new_videos\run1\032622073591\color --mask_dir C:\Users\GuibasLab\Desktop\new_videos\run1\032622073591\mask